 Old St. Patrick’s Cathedral at 273 Mott Street is where Michael Corleone attends a baptism, while simultaneously having his enemies murdered around the country.

 The inside of this small church is gorgeous.

 Down the block at 128 Mott Street, the storefront for Genco Olive Oil, Vito Corleone's first "business" was filmed.

 The interior of Mulberry Street Bar was featured in The Godfather 3, Donnie Brasco, and multiple seasons of The Sopranos.

-Little Italy is known for its plethora of Italian restaurants, with their restaurant barkers trying to lure you in.
+Little Italy is known for its plethora of Italian restaurants, with its barkers trying to lure you in.

-Although Italian cuisine is still a popular choice for New Yorkers, there is something about having a classic spaghetti and meatballs dish in the neighborhood of its birthplace.
+Although Italian food is still a popular choice for New Yorkers, there is something about having a classic spaghetti and meatballs dish in the neighborhood of its birthplace.

-NoLita is known for its trendy cuisine, interesting takes on classic dishes, so this is where you can find a lot of variety.
+Nolita is known for its trendy cuisine, and interesting takes on classic dishes, so this is where you can find a lot of variety.

 Below we have a long list of restaurants we recommend.